Friday, July 26, 2013

 Paul teasing the older kids with the height

 Most of the parents of the various youngsters were also at the birthday party.
 When I was of birthday party age, I don’t remember my parents attending any festivities involving shrieking, over-sugared children.
-They wisely were at work, or busy with chores, or doing something really important.
+They wisely said they had to work, or were busy with chores, or doing something really important.
 Any excuse would do.
 Here it’s a festive family affair.

 Oscar - putting up the second piñata